mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 <img src="{{ site.url }}/images/sys_time_MiLB.jpg">
 <figcaption>The query takes a while, but it's worth it!</figcaption>
 </figure>
-<h4>Pro Tip</h4>
-<p>Get that query going and have some breakfast/lunch/dinner.
-Stay tuned to the site for another post about who Kris Bryant is most similar to!</p>
+<strong>Pro-Tip!</strong> Get that query going and have some breakfast/lunch/dinner.
+Stay tuned to the site for another post about who Kris Bryant is most similar to!

 -----